tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

     $ cpan App::cpanminus

-If you run the command below you will notice that ``cpan`` prompts you for a lot of information, accepting the defaults is fine.
+When you run the command above you will notice that ``cpan`` prompts you for a lot of information, accepting the defaults is fine.
 When it prompts you to select an approach: